relaycorp/veraid-website/spec.md

 - `acme.com` admin issues certificates to members of the organisation or bots that act on behalf of the organisation -- collectively known as _signers_.
   - Each certificate contains a critical extension that specifies the context in which it can be used (e.g., Letro).
-  - If the certificate is for a member, the _Distinguished Name_ MUST contain the Vera username (e.g., `alice.smith`).
+  - If the certificate is for a member, the _Distinguished Name_ MUST contain the VeraId username (e.g., `alice.smith`).
 - A signer provisions a certificate by providing an Ed25519 public key to the `acme.com` CA.

 Digital signatures by members and bots: